 - (e) Be malicious!
-Corrupt Sieve.j simply delete a few line with opcodes on them.
+Corrupt Sieve.j simply delete a few lines in the section that corresponds to the Main function (use lines with opcodes on them).
 Try to reassemble the file (as above) and to re-run it.
-What happens? - (f) Compile Sieve.cs and then disassemble it csharp Sieve.cs ildasm /OUT=Sieve.cil Sieve.exe and examine the output, which will appear in Sieve.cil ilasm Sieve.cil and try to execute the resulting class file
+What happens? - (f) Compile Sieve.cs and then disassemble it and examine the output, which will appear in Sieve.cil